Same-sex marriage in the District of Columbia: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 3,678 same-sex couples were living in Washington, D.C..
 Same-sex couples lived in all wards of the District, and constituted 5.1% of coupled households and 1.5% of all households.
 Same-sex partners in Washington, D.C. were on average younger than opposite-sex partners, more likely to be employed, and more likely to have a college degree.
 In addition, the average and median household incomes of same-sex couples were higher than different-sex couples, and 64% of same-sex couples owned their homes.
 8% of same-sex couples in Washington, D.C. were raising children under the age of 18, with an estimated 441 children living in households headed by same-sex couples in 2005.

+The 2020 U.S. census showed that there were 4,420 married same-sex couple households (3,139 male couples and 1,281 female couples) and 3,632 unmarried same-sex couple households in the District of Columbia.

 Public opinion

-A January 2010 poll for The Washington Post found that 56% of District of Columbia residents were in favor of same-sex marriage, while 35% were opposed.

-A 2017 Public Religion Research Institute (PRRI) poll found that 78% of District of Columbia residents supported same-sex marriage, while 17% were opposed and 5% were unsure.
-When consideration was given to the entire Washington metropolitan area (which contains parts of neighboring Virginia, Maryland and West Virginia), support was at 69% and opposition at 22%; 9% were undecided.
-A PRRI survey conducted between March 8 and November 9, 2021 showed that 86% of D.C. respondents supported same-sex marriage, while 14% opposed.
+The 2017 Public Religion Research Institute (PRRI) poll found that 78% of District of Columbia residents supported same-sex marriage, while 17% were opposed and 5% were unsure.
+When consideration was given to the entire Washington metropolitan area (which contains parts of neighboring Virginia, Maryland and West Virginia), support was at 69% and opposition at 22%.
+The 2021 PRRI survey showed that 86% of D.C. respondents supported same-sex marriage, while 14% opposed.
 This level of support was the highest in the United States, followed by Massachusetts at 85% and Minnesota, Rhode Island and Washington at 82%.